AlbertoV5/tec-data-04-dataframes/readme.md

 | Wright High School     | 96.611111         | 4     |
 | Wilson High School     | 96.539641         | 5     |

-Now that we have the code to find the differences on the results, we can explore the rest of the School Analysis parts for sake of completition.
+Now that we have the code to find the differences in the results, we can explore the rest of the School Analysis parts for sake of completion.
 Positive values mean that the original results were higher.

 ### Difference of Scores by School Spending